 10. Why does an animal trainer carry a stool into the cage of a wild animal?

-We have lots of time to talk to others how much time do we have to talk to God?
+We have late of time to tall, to others We have lots of time to talk to others- how much time do we have to talk to God?